shivlim/agdiscordbot/README.md

 # agdiscordbot
-Simple sccript to assign role to user in csv file.
+Simple script to assign role to user in csv file.
-Runs on latest version of node. use nvm to manage it https://github.com/nvm-sh/nvm
+Runs on latest version of node (v16.13.2). use nvm to manage it https://github.com/nvm-sh/nvm

 Prerequisites:
 - Create bot and add bot to server and get bot token id as described here https://discordjs.guide/preparations/setting-up-a-bot-application.html